4a50/reading-notes/jsStuff.md

 # Class 6

-## Chapter 1C: Intro to JaveScript
+## Chapter 1C: Intro to JavaScript

 This is the language part, that makes the website function.